-- 1. Conduct and document a RA of the IT system due to material change, but not less than once every three years. - 2.
-Conduct and document an annual self-assessment to determine the continued validity of the RA. - 3.
+- 2. Conduct and document an annual self-assessment to determine the continued validity of the RA. - 3.
 Prepare a report of each RA that includes, at a minimum, identification of all vulnerabilities discovered during the assessment, and an executive summary, including major findings and risk mitigation recommendations.